SAN Management and Performance Monitoring with Predictive Intelligence

 - the green rectangle shows the standard deviation

 - the yellow area shows the minimum and maximum value over the entire period

-This chart shows immediately that there is an imbalance between the I/O groups: the first one carries the majority of the workload.
+This chart shows immediately that there is an imbalance between the storage ports: the first port, CL3-A, carries the majority of the workload.

 Example: Front-end or Host Adapter

 Often the aggregate throughput of a SAN storage system’s front-end (host) adapter is less than the sum of the individual ports.
 Unfortunately, most tools do not report the cumulative throughput or I/O rates for an entire front-end adapter.
 IntelliMagic automatically computes the sum of the key metrics for all Fibre ports on a given front-end adapter to provide the utilization of the adapters.